The First Passover

 As we often have heard the story told, the Lord sent the "Angel of Death" that night to Egypt, and when the angel saw the blood on the door, the death angel skipped that house, passed over it, to the next house...
-If you have one of those fancy expensive electronic Bibles (or the Bible on your computer), try typing in the phrase: "angel of death."
+If you have Bible app on your computer or smart phone, open the search function type the phrase: "angel of death."
 You will discover that phrase "angel of death" is not used anywhere in Scripture.
 If you enter just the word "angel," and focus your search on just the book of Exodus, you will discover that the word "angel" doesn't even appear in this part of the story.
 The first occurrence of "angel" in Exodus is when "angel of the Lord appeared to" Moses in the burning bush (Ex.
 3:2).
 The next reference to an angel is when "the angel of God" stood between the Egyptian army and the Israelites when they were up against the Red Sea (Ex.
 14:19-20).

 So if it wasn't the alleged "Angel of Death" who responsible for this mighty deed that night of the Passover, who was?
 This is what God told Moses:

 And every year, even to this day, the descendants of Abraham celebrate the Passover.
 Part of the Passover ritual, as it is practiced today, involves the youngest child in the family asking, "Daddy, what does all this mean?"